 - Third growing season: Let the vine grow.
-Pinch tips of sprouts on trunk.
+Pinch tips of sprouts on the trunk.
 After this, spur and cane pruning differ.

-Spur Training of Grapes
+Spur training of grapes

 Spurs are created by cutting all side branches on the lateral arms to two buds in late winter.
 Two new shoots grow on the spur you leave, and each produces a cluster of fruit.

-- Dormant season: each spur will have two shoots that produced fruit during the summer.
+- Dormant season: Each spur will have two shoots that produced fruit during the summer.
 Cut off weak spurs.
 Cut the stronger spurs to two or three buds.
 These buds will produce fruit-bearing shoots in summer.
 Repeat each year.
 Always keep the trunk clear of growth.

-- Summer: when fruit forms from the fruiting shoots, clip the shoot off beyond the next set of leaves past the last fruit.
+- Summer: When fruit forms from the fruiting shoots, clip the shoot off beyond the next set of leaves past the last fruit.

-Cane Training of Grapes
+Cane training of grapes